hajiabbasi/portfolio-optimization-with-deep-learning/README.md

 # portfolio-optimization-with-deep-learning
-In this project, we implemented simple financial concepts such as risk and return, progressing to more complex financial ideas.
-Based on this foundation, a module named "mahdi" (after myself) was created to facilitate the implementation of these concepts in future projects.
-Additionally, portfolio optimization was performed in the Iranian stock market.
+In this project, we have implemented concepts ranging from simple financial principles such as risk and return to more complex financial theories.
+Based on this, a module named **mahdi** has been created to facilitate the implementation of these concepts in future projects.

-Given the annual depreciation of the national currency in Iran, the US dollar was chosen as an investment option.
-In the next project, titled "Tehran Stock Exchange with USD," portfolio optimization was conducted with the dollar considered as an investment factor.
-This file includes explanations about Conditional Value at Risk (CVaR), the Sharpe Ratio, and Modern Portfolio Theory.
+Furthermore, portfolio optimization has been conducted in the Iranian stock market.
+Given that the value of the national currency in Iran decreases annually, the US dollar is used as an investment option.
+In the next project, titled **Tehran Stock Exchange with USD**, portfolio optimization will consider the dollar as the investment factor.

-In this section, we delve into the implementation of the Markowitz model for portfolio optimization.
-The Markowitz model, introduced by Harry Markowitz in 1952, is a foundational concept in Modern Portfolio Theory (MPT).
-It focuses on maximizing returns while minimizing risk through optimal asset allocation.
-The model is based on the idea of efficient portfolios, where the expected return is maximized for a given level of risk, or conversely, where risk is minimized for a given level of expected return.
+This file includes explanations of Conditional Value at Risk (CVaR), Sharpe Ratio, semi-volatility, Yield to Maturity (YTM), annual volatility, and Modern Portfolio Theory.
+If you are interested in seeing the portfolio optimization solely through the application of classic machine learning models, please refer to the file **modern1**.

 where: